getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 If you need to manipulate a collection after it has been processed this is the time to do it.

 ## Page Event Hooks

+#### onBuildPagesInitialized

+This event is triggered once when pages are going to be reprocessed.
+This typically happens if the cache has expired or needs refreshing.
+This is a useful event to use for plugins that need to manipulate content and cache the results.

 #### onBlueprintCreated